noizy-sthlm/multibranch-k8s-cd-tutorial/killercoda/step2/text.md

            - containerPort: 80
    ```

-9. Add the following content to `nginx-service.yaml`:
+9. **Add content to the nginx-service.yaml**:
+   Open the `nginx-service.yaml` file and add the following:
    ```yaml
    apiVersion: v1
    kind: Service